ZinkDigital/fly-java/readme.md

 > .\startFly.bat
 ```

-Preferably in a new command prompt run the example code.
+Preferably in a new command prompt, run the example code.

 ```
 > .\runExample.bat